waku-org/pm/requirements/status.md

 1. Ability to create multiple Identities/Accounts
 1. Ability to sign-in with single chosen Identity.
-1. Ability to view recieved messages by conversation.
+1. Ability to view received messages by conversation.
 1. Newly created inbound conversations are displayed.
-1. New Oubtound conversations can be created.
+1. New Outbound conversations can be created.
 1. Ability to send messages to an existing Conversation.
 1. Ability to receive messages automatically in the background.
 1. Notifications are posted when receiving new messages.